wighawag/hardhat-deploy/README.md

 deterministicDeployment? boolean | string; // if true, it will deploy the contract at a deterministic address based on bytecode and constuctor arguments.
 The address will be the same across all network.
 It use create2 opcode for that, if it is a string, the string will be used as the salt.
 ```

-## Deploying contracts that have libraries
+## Handling contract using libraries

 In the deploy function, one of the `DeployOptions` that can be passed into the function is `libraries`.